hawc2/dataspec/content/About/_index.md

 ---
 The Institute of Museum and Library Services-sponsored National Forum, *Data Speculations*, seeks to advance the development of infrastructure, policies, expertise, and collections that enable computational research on copyrighted contemporary culture materials.

-The National Forum, taking place in 2025, is led by a team of digital humanities and copyright experts, Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Brandon Butler, and Rachael Samberg, and will bring together specialists in digital humanities research, collections, and library data services.
+*Data Speculations: A National Forum on Library Digital Stewardship for Copyrighted Contemporary Culture* is led by a team of digital humanities and copyright experts, Alex Wermer-Colan, Sarah Potvin, Peter Jaszi, Brandon Butler, and Rachael Samberg.
+The convenings will bring together specialists in digital humanities research, collections, and library data services.

-By convening a dedicated community of practice at a National Forum, hosting public talks, and producing findings and guidelines for wider dissemination, Data Speculations will be foundational to the collective work of removing access barriers for sharing copyrighted collections, serving libraries’ core mission to make information, including copyrighted data, available to researchers and teachers to advance teaching and scholarship.
+By gathering a dedicated community of practice at a National Forum, hosting public talks, and producing findings and guidelines for wider dissemination, Data Speculations will be foundational to the collective work of removing access barriers for sharing copyrighted collections, serving libraries’ core mission to make information, including copyrighted data, available to researchers and teachers to advance teaching and scholarship.

 At a time when multinational publishing houses and database vendors increasingly speculate (quite literally) on the landscape of digitized contemporary culture, charging libraries for licensed access to their collections of newspapers and magazines as data, *Data Speculations* seeks an alternative vision: a future where libraries can steward large collections of copyrighted cultural data.